 Many people are unsure where to start with access to work - or even what access to work can actually do for them.

-Access to Work is there to help people with any disability stay in work and achieve promotion and help them reach their potential by providing inclusive and supportive strategies and work tools to allow them to excel at their daily tasks.
+Access to Work is a government funded program to help people with any disability stay in work and achieve promotion and help them reach their potential by providing inclusive and supportive strategies and work tools to allow them to excel at their daily tasks.

 Key information to have to hand:

 What help with transport you need (if any)

 You will also need you company details and personal information such as your address, date of birth etc..

 Professionally trained and experienced at work supporting employees, our work place strategy coaches are experienced at identifying support and reasonable adjustments covered by access to work.
 We can help provide you with further support once you have accessed the scheme, we provide many assessment services and training can range to individual sessions, to job coaching and workplace awareness training.

 The help you need in the future - the hard part!

 If you would like help with your application - make an appointment to speak to us for free! - applicable to those just starting out and considering their application as well as those that would just like to have a review of; and guidance for the application.

 If you are unsure of what you need help with then you can talk to Phoenix Dyslexia Consulting and we will help guide you through the application no matter your disability.

 All our assessment forms are available to complete Free of charge online.